gitdevdapp/vercel-supabase-web3/README.md

 ## 🚀 Quick Start - Deploy in 60 Minutes

-**🎯 Get your production-ready multi-chain Web3 DApp live in under an hour!**
+**🎯 Get your production-ready multi-chain Web3 dApp live in under an hour!**

 ### Three Simple Steps: